 Whether you’re just visiting and want to see some celebs drinking martinis, or you’ve been in LA for years and aren’t one to ever turn down a build-your-own-sundae situation, the Tower Bar is a must-visit.
 In the heart of The Strip, Tower Bar is an old Hollywood classic where young Hollywood types still want to hang out.
 The outdoor patio is a certifiable scene, so bring your best pair of sunglasses and sharpen up that side-eye, you’ve got some eavesdropping to do.

 There’s no part of town that knows karaoke better than Koreatown, and Brass Monkey is its epicenter.
-If you’re looking for a private room karaoke joint to sing off-key with a few friends, this isn’t your place.
-Brass Monkey is a crowded, one-room tavern where things get rowdy fast and whole bar sing-a-longs are commonplace.
+If you’re looking for a private-room karaoke joint to sing off-key with a few friends, this isn’t your place.
+Brass Monkey is a crowded, one-room tavern where things get rowdy fast and whole bar sing-alongs are commonplace.
 Drinks are cheap and strong, and if you stick around long enough the chances of you seeing a blacked-out B-lister singing Meatloaf are high.

 Not all that long ago, Idle Hour was nothing more than a local North Hollywood eyesore, and a constant reminder of probably how fun and weird that place was in its heyday.
-Good news - after a big renovation, the gigantic wooden barrel on Lankershim is back in business as one of the best bars in the Valley.
+Good news - after a big renovation, the gigantic wooden barrel is back in business as one of the best bars in The Valley.
 Weekends can definitely get a little rowdy here, but the crowd is fun and that back patio is there when you need some fresh air.
 Welcome to the new heyday.

 El Cid wins the award for that place you always forget about, but then go to one night and judge yourself for not coming more.
 The Silver Lake bar isn’t much more than a doorframe along Sunset, but walk down the stairs and you’ll pop out into a hidden drinking oasis.
-The cocktails are cheap, the crowd is cool, and the two-tiered patio (with old movies projecting on the wall) is the ideal casual hangout spot.
+The cocktails are cheap, the crowd is cool, and the two-tiered patio (with old movies projected on the wall) is the ideal casual hangout spot.
 There’s also a fantastic little theater attached with nightly events ranging from live music to flamenco lessons.

-If you’re roaming around downtown looking for cocktails, The Varnish is where you go.
+If you’re roaming around Downtown looking for cocktails, The Varnish is where you go.
 Yes, it’s a speakeasy and no, you’re not going to hate it.
 There’s no over-the-top theme or gimmicky decor, just a good space with great drinks, and a surprisingly low-key atmosphere.
 Getting hungry?
 Cole’s French Dip sandwiches are right next door and you can order as many as you want.